adminprivileges/skillbridgreNotes/README.md

     - When used anywhere else is used to dereference (reference the value stored at a pointer location) ex: ```*ptr=10```
   - **Reference** (```&```) - Specifies address of a variable ex ```*ptr=&x```

+- **Comments** - Comments are text in your code that do not run but should provide information about the intended use of the code, please use comments or you will forget how you did things, comments are denoted by the double backslash ```\\```

 - **Control Structures** - Control structures are the statements that dictate the flow of execution of your code they include:
   - [**If, Else**](https://www.w3schools.com/c/c_conditions.php) - These statements dictate a decision that is made based on the result of a certain condition. ex:
     ```c